ndd21/PHYS281/docs/demo-importing-modules.md

 x = numpy.sin(3.2)
 ```

+!!! warning
-> Warning: you can define a variable whose name is the namespace of an imported module.
-You then
+    You can define a variable whose name is the namespace of an imported module.
+However, you then
-> won't be able to use the imported module as it has been redefined as a new variable!
+    will not be able to use the imported module as it has been redefined as a new variable!

 ```python
 import numpy as np